-But what are the right words to say?
+But what are other words to say?
 How can you offer support without saying the wrong thing?
 This guide is here to help you navigate these questions, offering words of comfort and ideas for how to send the perfect "thinking of you on the anniversary of a death" message.

 What do you say to someone on the anniversary of someone's death?